Pop Culture Madness!

 • The LED light was invented in 1962 by Nick Holonyak at General Electric.

-• Dee Dee Sharp's The Mashed Potato was a dance that kept pace with The Twist for a few months.
-If it didn't have to be compared to The Twist, it would be still be considered a monster hit.
+• Dee Dee Sharp’s The Mashed Potato was a dance that kept pace with The Twist for a few months.
+It would still be considered a monster hit if it didn’t have to be compared to The Twist.

 The computer mouse was invented at the Stanford Research Institute.